 TOKYO TRIAL.
 In a similar historical equivalent to the International Military Tribunal in Nuremberg, Japan did conduct its own process against the major war criminals in the years from 1946 to 1948.

 PANORAMA OVER OLD PRISON.
-The old authentic building of the prison, built back in the XIX century and once used as a detention for the major war criminals, has been preserved by means of only one wing.
+The old authentic Nuremberg trials building of the prison, built back in the XIX century and once used as a detention for major war criminals, has been preserved by means of only one wing.
 A view from one of the windows reveals a number of modern constructions, yet a regardant eye still can catch the crumbling building.

 FROM NUREMBERG TO THE HAUGE.
 The next two halls tell us about the historical heritage of the Nuremberg trials.
-The way the world has been changed once for all, a number of new legal and political institutions was established all over the world in order to prevent wars of aggression after the lessons of the Second World War and the Holocaust.
+The way the world has been changed once and for all, a number of new legal and political institutions were established all over the world in order to prevent wars of aggression after the lessons of the Second World War and the Holocaust.
 The informational boards trace a path for the Nuremberg Trials to become a forefather of the Hague tribunal, which now is the main platform to condemn war crimes and crimes against Humanity.

 ELECTRIC CONTROL PANEL.
 The very last station of the exhibition still can impress and excite us with a preserved electric control panel of American origin, which was directly involved in the illumination of Courtroom 600 during the 1945-1949 trials.